 Things you will see are display cases filled with cheese, cured meats hanging from the rafters of the grocery stores, SO MUCH fresh pasta, and tables filled with patrons.
 The wine is flowing and meats, cheeses, bread, and olive oil are the top things to try here.

-The most photogenic street is Via Pescherie Vecchie.
+DON’T MISS!: The most photogenic street is Via Pescherie Vecchie.
 There are several restaurants here, the perfect place to take a quick break, have a glass of wine, and a charcuterie board.
+We ate at Zerocinquantuno, and it was fantastic, but its neighbor Salumeria Simoni Laboratorio gets slightly better reviews (and bigger crowds).

 Quadrilatero Bologna